 - Final House Location Survey – Plats required by most counties to verify Zoning compliance for single-lot projects.
 These surveys show the as-built location of all new improvements and may also be used for subsequent sale of the property.

 - Site As-Built Surveys – As-built plans are prepared for major projects such as site plans, and verify both new building locations/elevations and those of site improvements and utilities.

 - FEMA Elevation Certificate – Elevation Certificates compare the elevation of the lowest level of a building with the 100-year base flood elevation (BFE) as defined by FEMA.
 A building elevation which is higher than the BFE may reduce the amount of flood insurance required for the property.

 - eLOMA – An eLOMA is a more complex survey which aims to re-survey the 100-year floodplain location and may remove a building or entire property from the flood-zone.

 - GPS Control Survey – SLS is able to provide GPS-derived coordinates for most locations, which are typically used to place projects onto horizontal or vertical datums required by jurisdictions for plan submission.

 We are proud to serve the following locations: District of Columbia, City of Alexandria, Arlington County, Fairfax County, City of Fairfax, City of Falls Church, Town of Leesburg, Loudoun County, City of Manassas, City of Manassas Park, Prince William County, Stafford County, Town of Vienna.

-If your project lies outside of these areas, SLS will be happy to provide a referral to another survey professional…
+If your project lies outside of these areas or in Maryland, SLS will be happy to provide a referral to another survey professional…